Deep Geologic Repository

 200,000 Cubic metres

-of waste will be stored
+of waste was to be stored

 stored waste is low level